The best gym workout headphones

 Battery life: 10 hours plus 60 extra hours with the charging case.

-Buy them if… You’re looking for a great all-rounder at an excellent price.
+Buy them if… You’re looking for a great all-round pair of workout headphones at an excellent price.

 Buy it from Amazon £69.99